 Yorkshire and Humber Association of Civic Societies

-2023-24 Programme and Forward Look
+2024-25 Programme and Forward Look

 We will continue to play a key part in the Neighbourhood Plan and in the next stages of the Local Plan which has still not been finalised by the local authority.

 The Local History Hub meetings will continue and develop, feeding into further heritage walks both self-guided and led.
-We are continuing to develop cataloguing and I storage arrangements.
-Meetings held on Zoom are often attended by members who live away from Ilkley, some of whom are involved actively in local history research and share their findings.
+We are continuing to develop cataloguing and storage arrangements.
+Meetings held on Zoom are often attended by members who live away from Ilkley, some of whom are involved actively in local history research and keen to share their findings.
 Our particular thanks go to Sally Gunton, who has shared a large number of pictures of Ilkley with the Local History Hub.

 Work will continue on the website on blue plaques and local history and we are grateful to Robert Templar for his input on this.